UiL-OTS-labs/jspsych-audlexdec/README.md

 5. [audlexdec-vp](https://github.com/UiL-OTS-labs/jspsych-audlexdec-vp)
 6. [audlexdec-vp-mp](https://github.com/UiL-OTS-labs/jspsych-audlexdec-vp-mp)

-# Task Description

-## Short description
+## Task description
-The most basic auditory lexical decision task: the participant sees a fixation cross and hears a real word or a non existing word.
-The task is to respond as quickly as posiible and indicate wther the heard word is a real word or not.
+The most basic auditory lexical decision task: the participant sees a fixation cross and hears a real word or a non existing word (non-word).
+The task is to respond as quickly as posiible and indicate wether the heard word is a real word or not.

 # Getting started (the easy way, working internet connection required)
 For now, the easiest way to test these templates, is: